teltam/teltam.github.io/md/fine-tuning-with-a-4090.md

+---
-# Fine-tuning Guide with a 4090
+title: Fine-tuning Guide with a 4090
+---

 This guide walks through the steps to fine-tuning a smallish model (7B) on local hardware end-to-end.

 The end-to-end process is,
 1. Pick a base pre-trained model and dataset
 2. Run the process.
 3. Compute final eval score with `human-eval`.